 - You can easily manage Bold BI access and configuration through a point-and-click administration interface.

 - You can enable row-level security in your dashboards.

 Bold BI’s compatibility with Kubernetes helps to create a cluster for hosting the Bold BI application.
 Kubernetes allows you to use code to provide a platform for containerized applications and containerized services such as SQL Server and RabbitMQ.
 After completing cluster creation, connect to it, and then you can download the configuration files.
 You can create a Kubernetes cluster on either the cloud or an on-premises infrastructure.
 This directory includes configuration YAML files, which contain all the configuration settings needed to deploy Bold BI on a Kubernetes cluster.
 Bold BI allows you to deploy to four environments:

 After the installation is completed, you can create your business intelligence dashboards.
 To learn more about how to install and deploy the application on Kubernetes with its containerized application, follow the steps given in this documentation.

 We hope this blog article helped you get to know the latest feature in Bold BI.
-You can get a free 30-minute demo with our experts about creating dashboards and any other features you would like learn more about in Bold BI.
+Get started with Bold BI by signing up for a free 15-day trial and create more interactive business intelligence dashboards.
 You can also contact us by submitting your questions through the Bold BI website or, if you already have an account, you can log in.